thiswillbeyourgithub/Clozolkor/README.md

 #### Known issues
 * if you have a weird error code (*"Cannot read property 'style' of undefined"*) when previewing the card, try toggling the "show both sides" checkbox in the bottom right corner.
+* apparenty when displaying the tags on top, if you have hierarchical tags they will be displayed across several buttons as intended, but if you have several tags (for example `leech personnal::things`) it won't properly separate `leech` and `personnal`.

 ## A few important notes, please read
 I have a limited (but increasing) understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
 Also, I use linux and ankidroid, I can't test on other devices.
 Also, I strongly recommand using the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
 Same goes for `::c2::` etc. You can see a list of my suggested macros [here](https://github.com/jefdongus/insert-symbols-anki-addon/issues/13).
 I hope something will come out of [this thread](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2).